 The Berman hearing procedure is designed to provide a speedy, informal, and affordable method of resolving wage disputes.
 The hearing is conducted by a hearing officer.
 Although Berman hearings are conducted in an informal setting, they are formal proceedings.
 This means that parties and witnesses testify under oath, and the hearings are recorded.
 Additionally, each party has the right to present evidence, to present witnesses, to cross-examine (question) the opposing party and witnesses, and to submit evidence in support of a claim or defense.

 Within 15 days after the Berman hearing is concluded, the hearing officer will prepare, file and serve a copy of his or her order, decision, or award.
-The hearing officer’s order, decision or awarded will include a summary of the hearing and the reasons for his or her decision, and must advise the parties of their right to appeal.
+The hearing officer’s order, decision, or award will include a summary of the hearing and the reasons for his or her decision and must advise the parties of their right to appeal.

 Labor commissioner appeals